colinjturney/wiz-client-secret-rotation/README.md

 # How to run

-1. Create a service account with the required API scopes, with the following in API scopes required addition: read:service_accounts update:service_accounts
+1. Create a service account with the required API scopes, with the following in API scopes required addition: read:service_accounts update:service_accounts.
+Store its initial values in wiz_auth.sh in the format shown.
 2. Run the wrapper script.
 In real life, this could be scheduled on a daily basis through cron or similar.